What is Actuarial Value?

 What about HSA’s and HRA’s?

-HHS has announced that for purposes of calculating the AV of an employer health benefit plan, the annual employer contribution to the employee’s HSA associated with a qualifying HDHP and the amount made available for the first time in a given year under a HRA that is linked to an employer health benefit plan shall be considered part of the benefit design of the health plan.
+HHS has announced that for purposes of calculating the AV of an employer health benefit plan, the annual employer contribution to the employee’s HSA associated with a qualifying HDHP and the amount made available for the first time in a given year.
+Benefits under a HRA that is linked to an employer health benefit plan shall be considered part of the benefit design of the health plan.

 What about Out-of-Network benefits?